goschtl/zope/zope3book/trunk/source/getting-started.rst

 Introduction
 ~~~~~~~~~~~~

-We are going to use a build tool called Buildout for developing Zope
+You are going to use a build tool called Buildout for developing Zope
 3 applications from multiple parts.
 Buildout will give you an
 isolated working environment for developing applications.
 The
 Buildout package, named `zc.buildout` is available for download from